SoumyaShahh/claims-analytics-dbt-snowflake/README.md

 ## Stuff I'd add next

-- Snapshots on the payer transitions table (good SCD Type 2 use case)
-- Incremental model for fct_claims once the dataset gets bigger
+- Incremental materialization on fct_claims once the dataset grows beyond what XSMALL can rebuild quickly
-- Tag the analytics marts as `exposures` for BI tools
-- Hook in Great Expectations for heavier data quality checks
-- Try the same pipeline with Databricks/Spark as a comparison
+- Snapshots on payer_transitions to track how member coverage changes over time
+- Exposures tagging downstream BI consumers so the lineage graph shows end-to-end

 ## Notes